Disability - Prospective students

 Disability Rights UK also provides Education Factsheets and a Disabled Students helpline

 Chemistry student Daniel Jones, an experienced ‘vlogger’, has recently contributed to Bangor University‘s own ‘Getting Ready for University’ channel on YouTube:

 Worries about Starting University with Asperger's Syndrome (ASD):

 The channel also has short films on everything from cooking on a budget and making friends to how to apply to University, from some of the University’s own staff and students, who provide the best advice and top tips:

 Get Ready For University:

 Advice on preparing for University on the Get Ready for University YouTube channel.

 Ideally, yes.
 We encourage prospective students to contact us to discuss their requirements.
 We write to all students who include disability-related information on the application form and provide information on funding and the support we can provide.
-Where necessary, we can guide students through the admissions process and help them apply for funding as well as liaise with their department, Social Services and other sources of support.
+Where necessary, we can guide students through the admissions process and help them apply for funding as well as liaise with their department, and other sources of support.

 Ideally, we will be able to do this in time for your first week of lectures, but this will depend on how soon we receive the information from you, or the Assessment Centre if you have had a study needs assessment for Disabled Students' Allowances (DSA.)
 The main thing is for you to keep in touch with us - this way, we can ensure your support is in place as soon as possible.